-The Draft EIS will identify properties that need to be acquired in order to construct and operate the Build Alternative, including partial and full permanent and temporary fee acquisitions and easements.
-The Build Alternative will not displace any active use and relocations of residences and businesses will not be required.
+The Draft EIS will identify properties that need to be acquired in order to construct and operate the Build Alternative(s), including partial and full permanent and temporary fee acquisitions and easements.

-6 In accordance with NJDEP Division of Air Quality Technical Manual 1002 - Guideline on Air Quality Impact Modeling Analysis, November 2009, land use, population density, receptor networks and coastal fumigation analysis must encompass a 3km (approximate 2 mile) radius circle.
+7 In accordance with NJDEP Division of Air Quality Technical Manual 1002 - Guideline on Air Quality Impact Modeling Analysis, November 2009, land use, population density, receptor networks and coastal fumigation analysis must encompass a 3km (approximate 2 mile) radius circle.
 Data presented in these sections will be used to support the Air Quality and Environmental Justice analyses.